groupdocs-viewer/Groupdocs.Viewer-References/english/net/groupdocs.viewer.options/htmlviewoptions/forembeddedresources/_index.md

 ## ForEmbeddedResources(CreatePageStream, ReleasePageStream) {#forembeddedresources_2}

-Initializes an instance of the [`HtmlViewOptions`](../../htmlviewoptions) class for rendering into HTML with embedded resources.
+Initializes new instance of [`HtmlViewOptions`](../../htmlviewoptions) class for rendering into HTML with embedded resources.

 ```csharp
 public static HtmlViewOptions ForEmbeddedResources(CreatePageStream createPageStream,